Topological Materials Discovery from Crystal Symmetry: Topological Semimetals

-Though most Weyl points near $E_{F}$ in solid-state materials arise from band inversion, researchers have also recently predicted essential Kramers-Weyl points pinned to TRIM and other high-symmetry points in structurally chiral crystals with relevant SOC~\cite{KramersWeyl,Andreitalk}, where structural chirality is defined through the absence of rotoinversion symmetries such as mirror or $\mathcal{I}$~\cite{FlackChirality} (see Sec.~\ref{sec:chiralCrystals} for further details).
-Unlike band-inversion Weyl points, Kramers-Weyl points are formed from two Bloch states at a momentum ${\bf k}$ that transform in a two-dimensional, double-valued small corep of a chiral little group $G_{\bf k}$ (see Sec.~\ref{sec:bands} and~\cite{KramersWeyl}).
+Though most Weyl points near $E_{F}$ in solid-state materials arise from band inversion, researchers have also recently predicted essential Kramers-Weyl points pinned to TRIM and other high-symmetry points in structurally chiral crystals with relevant SOC~\cite{KramersWeyl,Andreitalk}, where structural chirality is defined through the absence of rotoinversion symmetries such as mirror or $\mathcal{I}$~\cite{FlackChirality}.
+Unlike band-inversion Weyl points, Kramers-Weyl points are formed from two Bloch states at a momentum ${\bf k}$ that transform in a two-dimensional, double-valued small corep of a chiral little group $G_{\bf k}$~\cite{KramersWeyl}.
 Kramers-Weyl points have since been predicted in Ag$_2$Se$_{0.3}$Te$_{0.7}$~\cite{KramersWeyl}, and have been experimentally investigated in chiral tellurium [\icsdweb{23062}, SG 152 ($P3_{1}21$)] through ARPES~\cite{ChiralTelluriumKramersWeyl} and in $\beta$-Ag$_2$Se [\icsdweb{260148}, SG 19 ($P2_{1}2_{1}2_{1}$)]~\cite{KramersWeylAg2SeExp} and few-layer chiral tellurium~\cite{FakeKramersWeylTeExp} through quantum oscillations.
-A complete enumeration of the single-valued coreps corresponding to weak-SOC variants of Kramers-Weyl points was also recently performed in~\cite{ZJPhononChiralWeyl}.
-Lastly, Weyl semimetals have emerged as a playground for topological bulk response effects [Fig.~\ref{fig:response}], with the transition-metal monophosphides TaAs and NbP and the half-Heusler GdPtBi [\icsdweb{58786}, SG 216 ($F\bar{4}3m$)] in an external magnetic field in particular providing platforms for the observation of the gravitational anomaly~\cite{ClaudiaGravitational,FranzReview} and the chiral anomaly~\cite{NielsenNinomiyaABJ,SonSpivakChiral,PhuonChiralDirac,ChiralAnomalyWeyl1,ChiralAnomalyWeyl2,ChiralAnomalyWeyl3,ZahidChiralAnomaly,JenChiralAnomaly}.
+The complete set of single-valued coreps corresponding to weak-SOC variants of Kramers-Weyl points was also recently enumerated~\cite{ZJPhononChiralWeyl}.
+Lastly, Weyl semimetals have emerged as a playground for topological bulk response effects [Fig.~\ref{fig:response}], with the transition-metal monophosphides TaAs and NbP and the half-Heusler GdPtBi [\icsdweb{58786}, SG 216 ($F\bar{4}3m$)] in an external magnetic field notably providing platforms for the observation of the gravitational anomaly~\cite{ClaudiaGravitational,FranzReview} and the chiral anomaly~\cite{NielsenNinomiyaABJ,SonSpivakChiral,PhuonChiralDirac,ChiralAnomalyWeyl1,ChiralAnomalyWeyl2,ChiralAnomalyWeyl3,ZahidChiralAnomaly,JenChiralAnomaly}.